molon/MLLayout/README.md

 ![TweetListViewController](https://github.com/molon/MLLayout/blob/master/TweetListViewController.gif?raw=true)

 The demo uses `MLLayout` to layout subviews of cells and `MLTagViewFrameRecord` to preserve all layout result.
 Ensure that the layout calculation for one row would not be excuted twice unless reloading it explicitly.
-The feather can improve scrolling performance greatly.
+The feature can improve scrolling performance greatly.

 Installation